Q: What are we talking about here?

 Q: I want to bet on this game.
 How does DVOA convert into expected score?

 DVOA does not particularly convert into a specific score projection.
-However, we do now offer weekly picks against the spread (and straight up) in our Premium section, based on a formula which considers DVOA, injuries, and weather.
+However, we offer weekly picks against the spread (and straight up) in FO+, based on a formula which considers DVOA, injuries, and weather.

 Q: Why doesn't Football Outsiders do more work to improve DVOA (or ALY, or DYAR, or KUBIAK, or any of our metrics and projection systems)?

 When it comes to deciding which of our methods and systems to work on improving, it comes down to a question of time/money.
 It's as much a decision about resources as it is about knowledge.
 Sometimes we have to make the decision between spending a lot of time to make incremental changes on a stat that we think is fairly accurate already, or spending time on something new.
 Not always, but often, we'll pick the something new.

 Q: Why is Football Outsiders biased in favor of the New England Patriots (or Pittsburgh Steelers, Seattle Seahawks, etc.)?

 A: We're not biased against your favorite team; we're actually biased against you personally, as well as your religion, city of origin, sexual activities, and your promiscuous mother.
 No, no, that's a joke.
 But since you must know, the statistical rankings here are based entirely on the NFL's play-by-play data, and are not adjusted to reflect bias for or against any particular team.
 Whenever formulas are adjusted, it is to improve their performance for over 25 years of data and over 750 team seasons, and changes are not geared toward screwing over any one team.